carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

   segment address when using the Scratch Segment Buffer (see :ref:`amdgpu-amdhsa-kernel-prolog-private-segment-buffer`).

+* If the *Target Properties* column of :ref:`amdgpu-processor-table` specifies *Architected flat scratch*:

+  If ENABLE_PRIVATE_SEGMENT is enabled in :ref:`amdgpu-amdhsa-compute_pgm_rsrc2-gfx6-gfx10-table` then the FLAT_SCRATCH
+  register pair will be initialized to the 64-bit address of the base of scratch backing memory being managed by SPI for the queue executing the kernel dispatch plus the value of the wave's Scratch Wavefront Offset for use as the flat scratch base in flat memory instructions.

 .. _amdgpu-amdhsa-kernel-prolog-private-segment-buffer:

 Private Segment Buffer
 ++++++++++++++++++++++

+If the *Target Properties* column of :ref:`amdgpu-processor-table` specifies *Architected flat scratch* then a Private Segment Buffer is not supported.
+Instead the flat SCRATCH instructions are used.

-Private Segment Buffer SGPR register is used to initialize 4 SGPRs that are used as a V# to access scratch.
+Otherwise, Private Segment Buffer SGPR register is used to initialize 4 SGPRs that are used as a V# to access scratch.
 CP uses the value provided by the runtime.
 It is used, together with Scratch Wavefront Offset as an offset, to access the private memory space using a segment address.
 See